benamos216/PP5/README.md

 - ### Front End Review Approval
     Allow the SuperUser to approve any reviews from the frontend, meaning they don't have to navigate through the Admin panel to approve each and every reveiw/

-- ### Integrated Newsletter signup
+- ### Newsletter updates
     Have opt in for newsletter integrated with the user signup form.
 This would help capture more users for marketing, than relying on the user to signup.
+Allow the user to unsubscribe themselves with a simple click of button on site.
+Give the site owner/admin more editing options within the newsletter itself, including adding media to the newsletters themselves.

 - ### Front End Rating
     At present, ratings are manually entered for each product.
 Give the users the ability to rate each item through the front end of the site, will not only show Floree Rose Flowers the items that their users like the most and show them what items they are rating the most.